Early Career Professionals Program

 Optional Consultation Groups

-As a part of our Early Career Professionals program, you are invited to attend our DTC-wide clinician consultation meetings and any other niche-focused consultations that we offer (currently we also have a relgious trauma consultations and we are planning to launch an EMDR-focused consultation).
+As a part of our Early Career Professionals program, you are invited to attend the niche-focused consultations that we offer (this fall we plan to offer religious trauma consultation every other week and EMDR consultation every other week on Tuesdays at 11am).
 These meetings are rich with wisdom and experience and provide a space to connect on anything practice related – often they involve in-depth discussions of cases where we get to provide and receive feedback.

 Learn How to "Do" Private Practice